-On June 11, 2024, 16-year-old Felix was struck and killed by the driver of a car while riding bikes with his family near their lifelong home in Sumerduck, Virginia.
+On June 10, 2024, 16-year-old Felix Reid was struck and killed by the driver of a car while riding bikes with his family near their lifelong home in Sumerduck, Virginia.
 It was a ride to celebrate his older brother’s 18th birthday — a route Felix often took to see friends or just to enjoy the ride.
-He wore a helmet.
-He had lights on.
-He was doing everything right.
+He was doing everything to be safe – he wore a helmet, had lights on, and followed the rules of the road.

-This year, Jules rode and helped lead our event — formerly the Ride of Silence — now reborn as the Ride of Noise.
+This year, Jules rode and helped lead our event—formerly the Ride of Silence, now reborn as the Ride of Noise.
 One of her first times back on the road since the crash, she showed up with a colorful pink and yellow bike, a joyful sound spinning from her wheel, and the courage to speak out.
-No longer willing to be silent.
-No longer willing to let drivers ignore riders.
-And certainly, no longer willing to let this feel “normal.”
+Jules was no longer willing to be silent and certainly no longer willing to let drivers ignore riders.

 She honored Felix — not just with her words, but with her strength.
-Her bravery to ride again, to speak again, inspires us all.
+Her bravery to ride again, to speak up, inspired us all.
 She reminded us that cyclists have a right to the road, that lives like Felix’s matter, and that preventable tragedies should not be swept aside.
-She had a message for those who drive cars: slow down, give 3 feet of space, and if you’re rushing, you should have left earlier.
+She had a message for those who drive cars: slow down, give three feet of space, and if you’re rushing, you should have left earlier.

 “There really is no excuse or explanation other than neglect,” Jules said.